Installing IGX-Software on IGX 700 or IGX Developer Kit#

 Holoscan Container

-These publicly hosted versions of the containers for development and evalutaion can be found on below locations on NVIDIA GPU Cloud (NGC):
+These publicly hosted versions of the containers for development and evalutaion can be found at the locations below on NVIDIA GPU Cloud (NGC):

 https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorrt/tags